Matrimonial Consulting Articles

 How Financial Experts Can Help in Divorce

-Posted by Louis Cercone, Jr. on February 04, 2020
+Posted on February 04, 2020

 Divorce involves complex financial issues.
 A financial professional can help the parties resolve such matters as divvying up a marital estate and valuing private business interests.